pedroamarall/rest-builder/web-servers/README.md

 	1. Type ***<Control+C>*** on the Terminator tab that started Apache.

-## Challenges

-1. Repeat the above tutorial, but name your Apache Docker container and run it in the background.
+1. Repeat the above steps, but this time, give a name to your Apache Docker container and run it in the background.
+Use ***d kill*** instead of ***<Control+C>*** to stop your container.

+## Nginx.

+1. Nginx is an alternative to Apache.
+It is faster, but less configurable.

-1. Repeat the Apache above tutorial for Nginx.
+1. Repeat the Apache tutorial, but for Nginx.